ultimate-package/tools.font-scale/README.md

 );
 ```

-Finally we can use the mixins like so:
+With all that data in place we can finally use the mixins like so:

 ```scss
 h1 {